lakejs/lake-docs/reference/index.md

 ### requestAction

-Defines the request URL for getting user list.
+Defines a URL that will return user list.

 * Type: `URL`